emon-webdev/Docs-for-Full-Stack-Web-Development-/Redux/README.md

 # Redux Using Method And Example

 ### 🔭 What is Redux?
+- step 1 = Setup Store.
+- step 2 = Connect redux store with react in main.tsx / app.tsx (provider)
+- step 3 = Setup the custome hook (only relatable for ts usage)
+- step 4 = Create Slice (Name, initalState, reducer).
+- step 5 = Connect you slice with the redux store.
 -
+- For Consuming data
+- useAppSelector => store

 ### 👯 Why use Redux?
 -
 ###  🤔 How to Use?